-The derivation of these EFs as a proportion of TAN is given in Annex 1, Table A1.7.
+The derivation of these EFs as a proportion of TAN is given in Annex 1, Table A1.8.

-In Step 11, the total-N and TAN (mapplic_N and mapplic_TAN) that is applied to the field is then calculated, remembering to subtract the emissions of NH3, N2O, NO and N2 from storage, and add the digestate created by the anaerobic digestion of manure, that is returned from chapter 5.B.2.
+In Step 11, the total-N and TAN (mapplic_N and mapplic_TAN) that are applied to the field are then calculated, remembering to subtract the emissions of NH3, N2O, NO and N2 from storage, and add the digestate created by the anaerobic digestion of manure, that is returned from chapter 5.B.2.

 For slurry and digestate: